Gzip C++ Reference Documentation

 Introduced in version 11.0.0

-Checks if the data in bd is in Gzip format.
-Returns true if it is, otherwise returns false.
+Checks whether the data contained in a BinData object is in Gzip format.

 top